The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 194. The cosmos is not a reflection of higher realms—it is the realm, complete in its own logic.

-195. The beginning is not a sacred moment—it is the ongoing condition of being, expressed through natural form.
+195. The beginning was not a sacred moment—it was the ongoing condition of being, expressed through natural form.

-196. It is not a divine act—it is the unfolding of To Ena into visibility, without intention, without design.
+196. It was not a divine act—it was the unfolding of To Ena into visibility, without intention, without design.

 197. To Ena is not an illusion—it is the ground of coherence, the necessity of relation, the sufficiency of structure.

-200. And in that persistence, we find not meaning imposed, but meaning inferred—from the structure, from the relation, from To Ena itself.
-The beginning is To Ena, and from that beginning, we exist.
+200. And in our unique persistence, we find not meaning imposed, but meaning inferred—from the structure, from the relation, from To Ena itself.
+The beginning was To Ena, and from that beginning, we exist.

 For more features, such as favoriting, recommending, and reviewing, please go to the full version of this story.